 Insurance is coverage to protect you from costs you don't expect or plan for.
 If you have enough money to pay for surprise repairs out of pocket, then you can avoid purchasing an extended warranty or mechanical breakdown insurance coverage.

 - What will the deductible be?
 How is it used in a claim?

 - What is the process for making a claim or getting compensated?

 - Can I transfer my coverage if the car is sold?

 - Are there any amounts that have to be paid upfront?

 - Are all labor costs covered?

-- How long can you renew your coverage for?
-For example, some insurance companies will not renew coverage once you have reached 100,000 miles or 7 years.
+- Is there a limit to how long I can renew my coverage?
+(For example, some insurance companies will not renew coverage once you have reached 100,000 miles or seven years.)

-In addition to the flexibility to pay less up front and cancel whenever you decide you do not need the coverage any more, some mechanical breakdown insurance policies may offer additional perks and benefits.
-Ask your insurance representative or insurance company to explain these to you, the coverage varies by insurance company.
+In addition to the flexibility to pay less upfront and cancel at any time, some MBI policies offer additional perks and benefits.
+The details will vary, but most often they will add up to more savings.
+Ask your insurance agent to explain these to you.